mijp1/castep-docs/docs/developer/test_suite.md

 .......................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................
 [487/487]
 ```

-if everything passes or with `F` replacing one or more of the `.` symbols to indicate a failed test or tests.
+if everything passes.
+If one or more tests fails the corresponding `.` is replaced with a `F` symbol, or an `S` to flag that the test was skipped (possibly because a prerequisite test failed).

 In case of a failed test, more detailed information on which tests failed and why, the commands
 `make compare`, `make diff`, `cmake -t compare`, or `cmake -t diff`
 will print a summary or detailed analysis of the failed tests to stdout.
+A deeper analysis may require a direct look at the corresponding `<test.out-...>` file, in the `Test/<category>` subdirectory which will contain the `.castep` output as well as the `.0001.err` error/traceback report file in case of an `io_abort`.

 ### Partial and incremental testing